K3 (group)

-K3 is a Belgian-Dutch girl group with a Dutch-language pop repertoire, consisting of Hanne Verbruggen, Marthe De Pillecyn, and Julia Boschman.
-In addition to music, they are also central to many cinema films, television series and musicals.
+K3 is a Belgian-Dutch girl group with a Dutch-language pop repertoire, consisting of Hanne Verbruggen, Marthe De Pillecyn and Julia Boschman.
+In addition to music, they are also central to many films, television series and musicals.
 The signature style and iconicity of K3 rely on all three girls mostly wearing the same outfit, and they are traditionally a redhead, a brunette, and a blonde.
 Throughout its career, K3 has built a space within Dutch and Belgian pop culture, becoming one of the most successful groups of the Benelux.
 The group's name is derived from the first letters of the three first members from 1998: Karen Damen, Kristel Verbeke, and Kathleen Aerts.

 Aerts stepped out of the formation in March 2009.
-She was replaced by Josje Huisman later that year after winning audition reality show K2 Zoekt K3.
-On 6 November 2015 Karen, Kristel and Josje were succeeded by Hanne Verbruggen, Klaasje Meijer and Marthe De Pillecyn after they became the winners of K3 Zoekt K3.
-In February 2021 Klaasje announced her departure from K3 and another audition reality show was held in the same year to find a new member.
+She was replaced by Josje Huisman later that year after winning the audition reality show K2 Zoekt K3.
+On 6 November 2015 Damen, Verbeke and Huisman were succeeded by Hanne Verbruggen, Klaasje Meijer and Marthe De Pillecyn after they became the winners of K3 Zoekt K3.
+In February 2021 Meijer announced her departure from K3 and another audition reality show was held in the same year to find a new member.
 Of more than 22,000 participants, Julia Boschman won the contest and became part of the group.

 History

 Rise to fame (1998-2002)

 The band was started by Niels William in 1997.
-It was first called Mascara and consisted of Karen Damen, Kristel Verbeke and Kelly Cobbaut.
+It was first named Mascara and consisted of Karen Damen, Kristel Verbeke and Kelly Cobbaut.
 Their intention was to form a kind of Flemish version of the "Spice Girls".
+Because of their first names, they were often already referred as K3.
 In 1998, Cobbaut left the group to go to college.
 She was supposed to be replaced by Deborah Ostrega, but she immediately withdrew after she signed the contract, because she didn't want to sing in Dutch.
-Ultimately, William managed to find Kathleen Aerts as a replacement and because again someone joined with a 'K' as the initial letter, they decided to change the name of the band to K3 on 13 November 1998.
+Ultimately, William managed to find Kathleen Aerts as a replacement and because again someone joined with a 'K' as the initial letter, they decided to change the name of the band officially to K3 on 13 November 1998.
 The first single was "Wat ik wil" (What I want).
 This release was not very successful.

 In 1999, K3 participated in the selection for the Belgian entry for the Eurovision Song Contest with their song "Heyah Mama".
 The song was not well received by one of the judges, who called the girls "assorted meat products".
 Notwithstanding, "Heyah Mama" was released as a single and became the first big hit for the band, peaking at the number two spot of the Flemish Ultratop 50 chart, charting 25 weeks.
 Its popularity grew rapidly.
 About a year after becoming famous in Flanders, K3 also became famous in the Netherlands.

 K3 is noted for being the first pop act to break through to the top of the charts without receiving any airplay from the regular music television channels.
 Their songwriters became Miguel Wiels, Alain Vande Putte and Peter Gillis.